saviorab1/fcj-leftover/content/3-Create-Admin-User-and-Group/_index.md

 3. In backend.ts, configure both Cross-Region and Fallback endpoints using addHttpDataSource() and grant model access with the correct ARN.

 4. In bedrock.js, use the modelId dynamically in resourcePath, and define max_tokens, temperature, and other parameters as needed.

+---

+## Deploy Cloudwatch

+To track model invocation and latency, set up a simple dashboard in AWS CloudWatch.

+1. Go to CloudWatch → Metrics → All metrics, search for AWS Bedrock, then select Bedrock > By ModelID.

+2. Choose metrics such as:

+Invocations (number of invoke calls)

+InvocationLatency (response time)

+3. Go to CloudWatch again to create dashboard.

+4. Add a widget and equip the metrics.